ingadhoc/account-financial-tools/account_usability/README.rst

 #.
 Fix the balance of the "journals" in the accounting table, so that it shows the value of the column "to pay" not "total" as it does until now.
 #.
 Add print invoice button on paid state.
 #.
 Add send email button on bank statement lines to confirm payment to customers.
+#.
+Add journal items menu item menu on reports with tree, grahp and pivot views (no debug mode required)

 Installation